DevelopWithAyush/fileuploadtoaws/README.md

 ### Upload Endpoint

-- `POST /api/v1/upload` - Universal file upload endpoint that supports multiple field names
+- `POST /api/v1/upload` - Image upload endpoint that accepts a single image file

 ### Request Format

-The upload endpoint supports multiple file upload patterns in a single request:
+The upload endpoint accepts a single image upload:

 ```
 POST /api/v1/upload
 Content-Type: multipart/form-data

-file: [Single file]
+images: [Image file]
-documents: [Document1, Document2, ...]
-images: [Image1, Image2, ...]
 ```

-You can use any combination of these fields:
+The API currently supports:

-- `file` - For uploading a single file (any type)
+- `images` - For uploading a single image file
-- `documents` - For uploading document files (up to 5)
-- `images` - For uploading image files (up to 5)

-All files are processed and stored in the appropriate S3 folders based on their MIME types, regardless of the field name used in the upload.
+The image will be processed and stored in the S3 `uploads/images/` folder based on its MIME type.

 ### Response Format